PhiTux/schoco/README.md

     - [x] Compilation
     - [x] Running/Executing (Input and output can be send via Websocket ✔)
     - [x] JUnit-Testing
-- [x] Make homework out of projects with deadlines, submitting, view pupils solutions as teacher, ...
+- [x] Make assigment out of projects with deadlines, submitting, view pupils solutions as teacher, ...
 - [x] Save amount of compilations, executions,... per project and make them visible
 - [x] Import/export projects as zip
 - [x] Automatic saving and compilation (if necessary) before executing/testing
 - [x] Automatically switching to http-response (no live-output), if websocket-connection fails and back to WS if working again.
 - [x] Add/rename/remove (Java-)Files and folders to Project
 - [x] Stop compilation/execution button
+- [x] Pupils can see a teachers' solution of an assignment after a configurable start-date
+- [x] Users can change entry-point of project (main-class)

 # Start developing